1ennox/libraryRobot/README.md

 ### Important

 1. ~~After imported into a new computer, make sure to change the port No. Otherwise, the program cannot run.~~
+2. Before shutting down the application, press the "stop scan" button (if you can), otherwise, the scanner will automatically scan books when connected next time.

 ---